eddy3223/QuantStack/quant_trading_system/README.md

 - **Data:** Normalized DB (instruments, daily prices, ETL job log).
 ETL is idempotent and logs per-symbol status.
 - **Analytics:** Returns, volatility, moving averages, RSI, MACD, Bollinger, ATR; signals in {-1, 0, +1}.
 - **Trading:** Backtest uses previous-day signals, supports transaction costs and optional vol targeting.
+Risk/diagnostics (drawdown duration, turnover, report) live in `DiagnosticEngine`.

+### Design notes

+- **DataSource abstraction** — All market data goes through a common interface (YFinance, FRED, Stub).
+That keeps ETL and DB schema vendor-agnostic and makes it easy to add sources or test with synthetic data.
+- **Vectorized backtest** — The engine runs on full price/signal DataFrames with no lookahead (signals are shifted so position at t uses signal from t−1).
+This keeps the implementation simple and fast.
+- **Idempotent ETL** — Loads skip existing (symbol, date) pairs and log per-symbol success/failure.
+Re-running the same load is safe and makes debugging and incremental updates straightforward.
+- **SQLite by default** — Chosen for zero-config and portability.
+For production you’d typically use PostgreSQL (or similar) with connection pooling; the code path is the same, only `DATABASE_URL` changes.

 ---